rluu/rluu.github.io/about.md

 ### Who Am I ?

 Hello!
 I'm Ryan luu, a software engineer in the DC metro area, specializing in Java, Python and C++.
-I have strong interests in all things related to programming and software development.
+I have an interest in all things related to programming and software development.

 My primary skillsets are: